Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 So, to summarize, you said, the importance of a focus on helping others instead of making money.
 Instead of thinking how do I get YouTube subscribers, I think how I’ll help people on YouTube and then you’ll get subscribers.
 Instead of thinking, how do I make twenty thousand a month or whatever, like how do I help other people make money?

 Then it all just seems to materialize.
 That’s a big shift.

-Auret: Yeah and to give you aside from our Essetino artists YouTube channel, that’s what I’m doing on my music channel.
+Auret: Yeah, and to give you aside from our Essetino artist YouTube channel, that’s what I’m doing on my music channel.
 I’m not just going to push my music.
-I’m actually also helping other musicians learn more as I’m learning more because I’m on my own journey with my music learning lots on Spotify and have it roll up following on Spotify.
+I’m also helping other musicians learn more as I’m learning more because I’m on my own journey with my music learning lots on Spotify and have it roll up following on Spotify.

 So, wherever I’m learning something, I create a tutorial on it and release it on my music channel to help other artists.